-The best evidence of fair value is a quoted price in an actively traded market.
+The best evidence of fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 In the event that the market for a financial instrument is not active, a valuation technique is used.